-- msgs (Message / Sequence [Message]) Message(s) to transmit - period (float) Period in seconds between each message - duration (float / None) Approximate duration in seconds to continue sending messages.
-If no duration is provided, the task will continue indefinitely. - store_task (bool) If True (the default) the task will be attached to this Bus instance.
-Disable to instead manage tasks manually. - modifier_callback (Callable[[Message], None] | None) Function which should be used to modify each message's data before sending.
-The callback modifies the data of the message and returns None.
+- msgs (Message | Sequence [Message]) Message(s) to transmit - period (float) Period in seconds between each message - duration (float / None) Approximate duration in seconds to continue sending messages.
+If no duration is provided, the task will continue indefinitely. - store_task (boo1) If True (the default) the task will be attached to this Bus instance.
+Disable to instead manage tasks manually.